qiuyue1993/Notes/CVPR2020/Reading list.md

 - Beyond Short-Term Snippet:Video Relation Detection With Spatio-Temporal Global Context

+Previous method and problems: A majority of existing works divide a video into short segments, predict relationships in each segment, and merge them.
+Such methods cannot capture relations involving long motions.
+Predicting the same relationship across neighboring video segments is also inefficient.

+Abstract: this work proposes a novel sliding-window scheme to simultaneously predict short-term and long-term relationships.

+Method: Our model contains three stages: Object Tracklets Proposal, Relationship Pair Proposal and Relationship Classfication.
+The first stage generates object tracklet proposals; The second stage refines proposal features and find related subjectobject proposals; The third stage focuses on predicting the relationships between related pairs.

+Method details: We run windows with different kernel sizes on object tracklets to generate sub-tracklet proposals with different duration, while the computational load is similar to that in segment-based methods.
+To fully utilize spatial and temporal information in videos, we construct one spatial and one temporal graph and employ Graph Convloutional Network to generate contextual embedding for tracklet proposal compatibility evaluation.
+We only predict relationships on highlycompatible proposal pairs.

+Result: Our method achieves state-ofthe-art performance on both ImageNet-VidVRD and VidOR dataset across multiple tasks.
+Especially for ImageNetVidVRD, we obtain an average of 3% (R@50 from 8.07% to 11.21%) improvement under all evaluation metrics.

 ### Audio and Vision (Oral:1/2)

 - DAVD-Net:Deep Audio-Aided Video Decompression of Talking Heads (**Oral**)